theupdateframework/pep-on-pypi-with-tuf/README.rst

 responsible only for mirroring PyPI.
 The mirrors can be checked against one another to detect accidental or malicious failures.

-Another approach is to generate the hash of *snapshot* periodically and tweet it.
-Perhaps a user comes forward with the actual metadata and the repository maintainers can verify the metadata's hash.
-PyPI may also periodically archive their own versions of *snapshot*.

-In the second approach, the administrator SHOULD take the cryptographic hash of every package on the repository and store this data on an offline device.
+Another approach is to generate the cryptographic hash of *snapshot* periodically and tweet it.
+Perhaps a user comes forward with the actual metadata and the repository maintainers can verify the metadata's cryptographic hash.
+Alternatively, PyPI may also periodically archive its own versions of *snapshot* rather than rely on externally provided metadata.
+In this case, PyPI SHOULD take the cryptographic hash of every package on the repository and store this data on an offline device.
 If any package hash has changed, this indicates an attack.

 As for attacks that serve different versions of metadata, or freeze a version of a package at a specific version, they can be handled by TUF with techniques